open-aac/weblinger.js/README.md

 on the page.
-Possible values are `linger` (required the cursor staying on the target for `linger_duration`), `expression` (see `selection_expressions`), `none`, or an array of keyCodes that can trigger selection.
+Possible values are `linger` (required the cursor staying on the target for `linger_duration`), `expression` (see `selection_expressions`), `none`, or an array of keyCodes (numerical or from
+[this list](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code/code_values) that can trigger selection.

 **selection_action** - Action to perform  when selection is complete.
-Can either be `click` or a custom callback (not fully implemented)
+Can either be `click` or a custom callback (not fully implemented), or `none`

 **linger_type** - Specifies whether the cursor must continue moving on the target for the entire `linger_duration`